 After the soak, we climbed out and moved into the hop sauna.
-We didn’t realize it at the time, but there was actually a little hourglass bolted to the wall so you can tell how long you’ve been in.
+We didn’t notice until later that there was a little hourglass bolted to the wall so you could tell how long you’d been in.
 We went with the old “peer through the steamy glass at your watch on the floor outside the sauna” method.
 I think we stayed in the sauna for about 15 minutes, and man was it hot in there!

 Once out, we draped the fresh white linens on the round barrel bed filled with wheat straw and laid down, beers still firmly in hand (and topped up).
 We grabbed the plate of fresh beer bread our hostess had placed by the bed and nibbled on it while commenting how comfortable the wheat straw bed actually was You wouldn’t think so to look at it.
 Though it was a bit overfull and made a mess on the floor every time we moved.

-Our time was nearly up, so we reluctantly hopped into the shower (also part of the same room) and quickly got the remaining goo off.
-Although they recommend not to shower so you can get the best benefits, the thought of walking around with drying ground hops and brewer’s yeast on our skin wasn’t very appealing.
+With our time at Spa Beerland almost over, we reluctantly hopped into the shower (also part of the same room) and quickly rinsed off the remaining goo.
+The staff recommended not to shower afterward so we could get the best benefits from the ingredients.
+But the thought of walking around with drying ground hops and brewer’s yeast on our skin didn’t really appeal to us.

-Once we reached the reception area, we saw a group of friends waiting for their appointment, and they were already helping themselves to the beer on tap next to the gift shop area!
+Once we reached the reception area, we saw a group of friends waiting for their appointment.
+They were already helping themselves to the beer on tap next to the gift shop area!
 Had we known we could have had a pint before our appointment, we would have shown up earlier.
 Oh well.
 Maybe next time…